-Join Morten Rand-Hendriksen for an in-depth discussion in this video Media Post Formats, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Media Post Formats, part of WordPress Themes: Twenty Thirteen.

 In addition to the text-based post formats, 2013 ships with custom post formats for specific media posts.
 These are Audio, Gallery, Image, and Video.
 So let me show how those work.
 First, I'm going to add an audio post to my site.
 So I'm going to go back to Posts, click Add New, and here, I want to feature some audio I found on the web.
 So I'm going to put in the title of the post, and then I want to link to some audio on Sound Cloud.